 Currently there are no services in Sydney able to offer higher levels of care for people with specialised healthcare needs as well as permanent accommodation.
 These women and men are extremely vulnerable and forgotten.
 Everyone deserves to lead a dignified life, especially in their later years – but how do you maintain your dignity with nowhere to call home?

 Fundamental to restoring dignity for these vulnerable members of our community is the provision of a permanent home.
 This is why HammondCare is building the very first care home in Sydney for the elderly who are homeless or on the brink of homelessness.
 Given the complex healthcare needs of these people, innovation and best practice design of this aged-care home is vital.
-HammondCare is a market leader in aged-care home design that supports high care needs, especially dementia.
+Crucially, this home will keep vulnerable citizens within their own community, and is ideally located in the centre of the city.

 Addresses the highest national concentration of elderly homeless